Song Joong-Ki And Song Hye-kyo May Meet In New York Soon

 Either one the victories could land Song Joong-ki and Song Hye-kyo in New York this year, as the DramaFever Awards are usually held in The Big Apple.

-Hosted by Kmart and Korea Tourism Organization, DramaFever Awards works through online voting.
+Hosted by Kmart and the Korea Tourism Organization, DramaFever Awards works through online voting.
 Fans pick and choose their favorite drama and actors, and vote for them online.
 Considering Song Joong-ki and Song Hye-kyo’s huge fan following on Facebook, Weibo, Twitter and Instagram, they are bound to win.

-Winners of the fifth DramaFever awards will be announced in May, the media company said in its website.
+Winners of the fifth DramaFever awards will be announced in May, the media company said on its website.

 Fans of Song Joong-ki and Song Hye-kyo cannot wait to see their favorite couple once again.
 The last time fans witnessed a SongSong union was in March, when the duo, along with the rest of the DOTS crew, gathered to celebrate the first anniversary of Descendants of the Sun, the military romance that took the world by storm.

-The chemistry displayed by Song Joong-ki and Song Hye-kyo seemed so real that fans suspect that the couple are dating in real life too.
+The chemistry displayed by Song Joong-ki and Song Hye-kyo seemed so real that fans suspect that the couple is dating in real life too.

-Fans who fondly address Song Joong-ki as ‘Oppa’ were in for a surprise when Laneige, on its Facebook update, revealed something they were hoping to hear for a long time.
+Fans who fondly address Song Joong-ki as “Oppa” were in for a surprise when Laneige, on its Facebook update, revealed something they were hoping to hear for a long time.

 Gumri and songsong couple sama jaket #GumRi #SongSongCouple #Reply1988 #DescendantsOfTheSun pic.twitter.com/vJwK0BxHkg